Dataflow Service Level Agreement (SLA)

 - "Downtime" means more than a five percent Error Rate.
 Downtime is measured based on server side Error Rate.

-- "Downtime Period" means a period of ten consecutive minutes of Downtime.
+- "Downtime Period" means a period of ten or more consecutive minutes of Downtime.
 Intermittent Downtime for a period of less than ten consecutive minutes will not be counted towards any Downtime Periods.

 - "Error Rate" means the number of Valid Requests that result in a response with HTTP Status 500 and Code "Internal Error" divided by the total number of Valid Requests during that period.
 Repeated identical requests do not count towards the Error Rate unless they conform to the Back-off Requirements.